 Partnership Visitor Visas (for Partners of NZ Citizens/Residents, or Work Visa holders, or Student Visa holders)

-When the couple are in a genuine, stable, and credible partnership but have not lived together for a reasonable period of time (about 6 months) or are unable to provide sufficient supporting evidence of living together in a genuine, stable, and credible relationship, one can apply for and be granted a Partnership Visitor Visa instead of a Work visa.
-Quite often, the actual visa might be granted under the General Visitor Visa category.
+When the couple are in a genuine, stable, and credible partnership but have not lived together for a reasonable period of time (atleast 5-6 months), or are unable to provide sufficient supporting evidence of living together in a genuine, stable, and credible relationship, one could apply for and be granted a Partnership Visitor visa instead of a Work visa.

-This is done to give the couple an opportunity to start living together and collate evidence of living together over a period of time, and then apply for a Work Visa when they have sufficient supporting evidence.
+This is done to give the couple an opportunity to start living together and collate evidence of living together over a period of time, and then apply for a Work Visa when they have sufficient supporting evidence in support of their partnership.

 Culturally Arranged Marriage Visitor Visa

-The Culturally Arranged Marriage must be arranged by someone other than you or your partner (like a family member or a matchmaker) and must follow an identified cultural tradition.
-If you got married outside New Zealand, you must apply for your visa within 3 months of your wedding.
+The Culturally Arranged Marriage must have been arranged by someone other than you or your partner (like a family member or a matchmaker) and must follow an identified cultural tradition.
+If you got married outside New Zealand, you must apply for your CAM Visitor Visa within 3 months of your wedding.
 If you come to New Zealand to get married, then your cultural wedding must be held within 3 months of arriving.

 Partnership Visas: Our Strong Area of Specialisation

-Our Licensed Immigration Adviser for New Zealand is highly specialised in all types of partnership visa applications for applicants from diverse ethnic, religious, and cultural backgrounds.
+Our Licensed Immigration Adviser for New Zealand is highly specialised in all types of partnership visa applications for applicants from diverse ethnic, religious, and cultural backgrounds, with ages ranging from sweet 18 years to beyond the golden 60 years.

-Whether you are legally married, engaged, or in a de facto relationship, or in a partnership with a person of the opposite or same sex, we are experts in representing you in every possible romantic scenario.
+Whether you are legally married, engaged, or in a de facto relationship, or in a partnership with a person of the opposite or same sex, we are your absolute experts in representing you in every possible romantic partnership scenario you could imagine.

 We work in strict confidence with you and guide you how to mitigate high risks by strategically planning how to collate and provide the supporting evidence over the period of the relationship, while focussing on any areas of concern that need to be alleviated.

-We ensure that every decision-ready partnership visa application prepared and submitted by us is of exemplary quality, for which we have received commendations from different immigration officers on numerous occasions and have maintained a consistent approval rate above 98% during the past 15 years.
+We ensure that every decision-ready partnership visa application prepared and submitted by us is of the highest exemplary quality, for which we have received commendations from different immigration officers located globally on numerous occasions and have maintained a consistent approval rate above 98% during the past 15+ years.